 Travel report two days in Brussels

-These facts made me want more and this is why we started our trip to Brussels last Monday.
+Last Monday we started our trip to Brussels.
 At 12 p.m. we reached our first destination:

 It was build in 1958 for the World Expo as a symbol for the peaceful use of the nuclear energy.
 The 102-meter high building can be visited for 12€ (when buying the tickets online).
 Who only wants to take a look, will find enough parking slots which are free for 15 minutes.
 But we wanted to visit another attraction right next to the Atomium: